Le Français Pistols

 Originally, the pivot screw for the lever on each side also served as a grip screw, a laudable dual use, but its position at the bottom of the grip necessitated another screw toward the top, and removing the grips meant disabling the levers.
 Very early, the levers were redesigned, and a single screw was used to retain the grips.
 However, the screws that hold the bell-crank levers on the revised model extend outward from the grips, and the grip plates are hollowed to accommodate them--so the screws help keep the grip plates properly positioned on the grip.
 The early guns with the straight bell-crank lever and two grip screws are quite scarce.

-The trigger, connector bar, and sear form a single unit.
-The stirrup-shaped connector extends on both sides of the magazine.
+The trigger, transfer bar, and sear form a single unit.
+The stirrup-shaped transfer bar extends on both sides of the magazine.
 The unit moves freely in slots in the frame and is tensioned by a spring at the rear.
 Originally this was an S-shaped leaf spring, but after 1924 (between serial numbers 93,000 and 95,000) the leaf spring was replaced by a coil spring around a guide.
 When the trigger is pressed the sear moves to the rear, pulling the firing pin back with it, and the angle of the slots in the frame is such that as the sear reaches its rearmost position it is cammed downward, releasing the firing pin.
 Hence, the gun is never cocked except when the trigger is pulled and no further safety mechanism is required.

 The magazine is held in place by two short wings that extend laterally from the floorplate, which fit into notches in the bottom of the grip.
 The magazine is tensioned to the rear of the magazine well by the spring which also operates the barrel release lever.
 The two short wings are checkered on their ends, and the magazine is removed by grasping these wings, pressing the magazine forward in the grip, and pulling down.
 This method of retention was replaced in 1935 with a conventional magazine release at the bottom rear of the grip.
 The wings were retained in a slightly different form as a means of grasping the magazine for removal.